tatyanat27/Hourly-Electric-Grid-Monitor-/README.md

 Data Source: https://www.eia.gov/electricity/gridmonitor/dashboard/custom/pending

 ## Business Requirements:
 The goal for this project is to create a tool that can improve grid reliability and planning as well as allow room for analysis of the effectiveness of renewable resources.
-It is also a way to see the interchange with neighboring countries and how much electricity the US is sourcing from them.

 ### 1. Monitor Real Time Regional Electricity Demand to Support Grid Reliability and Planning
 This tool must help utility companies and grid operators in their daily day to day and also in cases of unusual activities.
 It will help with analysis of grid reliability.
 Also, by studying the grid patterns (historical data), this tool can be a great way to plan ahead for energy distribution and for unusual activities like outages based on predictions made from the data.